Beaverbrooks the Jewellers

 At Beaverbrooks, its more than a policy – it’s a way of life.
 We care about doing the right thing and treating people right, which is why we were among the early adopters of all ethical policies within the jewellery trade.
 It’s also why we focus on creating a great workplace where everyone can thrive and enjoy what they do, because, as a people-centred business, our people are fundamental to our success.

-With over 70 stores in the UK and over 900 employees, our commitment to continually developing our working environment is highlighted by our inclusion in the Sunday Times Best Companies list for the last 14 years.
+With over 80 stores in the UK and over 1150 employees, our commitment to continually developing our working environment is highlighted by our inclusion in the Sunday Times Best Companies list for over 20 years.
+We are accredited by The Zero Hours Justice Organisation and have been awarded the gold standard as a No Zero Hours Employer.

 We are committed to enriching lives by promoting responsible, ethical, human rights, social and environmental practices throughout our business, our employees and our business partners, which include the complete supply chain for all products.